microsoft/kafka-connect-cosmosdb/doc/Confluent_Platform_Setup.md

 >
 > Rerun the startup script to reinitialize the docker containers.

-The Kafka stack is now ready to use!
+Your Confluent Platform setup is now ready to use!

-### Access Kafka Services
+### Access Confluent Platform components

-All of the Kafka services should now be accessible on `localhost`.
+All of the Confluent Platform services should now be accessible on `localhost`.
 You can also access the web interfaces for some services as shown below.

 > If you're using Codespaces, you need to go through the forwarded ports to view the following webpages.
 Navigate to the 'Forwarded Ports' section in the 'Remote Explorer' extension to access these forwarded ports.